Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Convergence to Quasi-Stationary Points

-which again contradicts~\eqref{eqn:GrabWoodenEvent} because of $(1-\filterConst)\in (0,1)$. \end{proof} } The previous lemmata allow us to investigate two mutually exclusive cases defined by the number of filter iterations.
+The previous lemmata allow us to investigate two mutually exclusive cases defined by the number of filter iterations.
 The first convergence result is obtained for the case that there are infinitely many such iterations.